Swadesh Roy: Court case

 On July 16, 2015, Roy wrote an article "Saka Paribarer Totporota!
 Palabar Path Kome Gechhe" (tr: "Lobbying by Salauddin Quader's family!
 Escape route got narrowed").
 The article mentioned that a member of the Supreme Court bench, the Chief Justice was involved in hearing the appeal of Salauddin Quader Chowdhury had met with the convict's family members.
 The contempt was challenged by Roy, who provided evidence for his case, in which the Chief Justice admitted to be involved.
 Furthermore, the Ganajagaran Mancha spokesperson had announced continuous demonstrations at Shahbagh, ahead of the verdict day, to make sure ‘no conspiracy’ reduces or overturns justice.
 However, the apex court issued a contempt rule against Roy and the publisher Atiqullah Khan Masud.
 On August 14, 2015, they were sentenced to confinement in the courtroom for three hours and fined Tk 10,000.

 Personal life

 Roy is married to Chitra Roy, a Supreme Court lawyer.
-Together they have Sofen Roy.